From Rags to Riches to Rags Again: 21 Lottery Winners Who Lost Everything

-Lara and Robert Griffith won £1.8 million ($2.7 million) in the Lotto in 2005.
-They bought a home for £670,000 ($1 million), along with a Lexus 4×4 and a Porsche convertible.
+Lara and Robert Griffith won £1.8 million ($2.1 million today) in the Lotto in 2005.
+They bought a home for £670,000 ($790,000), along with a Lexus 4×4 and a Porsche convertible.
 Robert paid for his band to have a record made, and Lara splurged on designer handbags.
 They set up a beauty salon business.

 Then, six years later, Roger disappeared with the Porsche and Lara discovered suspicious emails on his computer.
 He denied having an affair, but the marriage ended, the money was gone and now Lara is an employee at the salon they used to own.